PCRE2Project/pcre2/doc/html/README.txt

   or starting a pattern with (*UCP).

 .
-You can build PCRE2 to recognize either CR or LF or the sequence CRLF, or any of the preceding, or any of the Unicode newline sequences, as indicating the end of a line.
+You can build PCRE2 to recognize either CR or LF or the sequence CRLF, or any of the preceding, or any of the Unicode newline sequences, or the NUL (zero) character as indicating the end of a line.
 Whatever you specify at build time is the default; the caller of PCRE2 can change the selection at run time.
 The default newline indicator is a single LF character (the Unix standard).
-You can specify the default newline indicator by adding --enable-newline-is-cr, --enable-newline-is-lf, --enable-newline-is-crlf, --enable-newline-is-anycrlf, or --enable-newline-is-any to the "configure" command, respectively.
+You can specify the default newline indicator by adding --enable-newline-is-cr, --enable-newline-is-lf, --enable-newline-is-crlf, --enable-newline-is-anycrlf, --enable-newline-is-any, or --enable-newline-is-nul to the "configure" command, respectively.

 .
 By default, the sequence \R in a pattern matches any Unicode line ending sequence.
 This is independent of the option specifying what PCRE2 considers